kriasoft/universal-router/docs/api.md

 ## Context

-In addition to a URL path string, any arbitrary data can be passed to the router's `resolve()` method, that becomes available inside action methods.
+In addition to a URL path string, any arbitrary data can be passed to the `router.resolve()` method, that becomes available inside `action` functions.

 ```js
 const router = new Router({